-As new clubs, both have drawn upon pent up demand and expansion club energy to competitively price tickets right off the bat.
+As new clubs, both have drawn upon pent up demand and expansion club energy to aggressively price tickets right off the bat.

-In this Austin FC/Charlotte FC data visual, we only looked at supporters and general season ticket prices in order to get an apples-to-apples comparison.
+In this data visual, we only looked at supporters and general season ticket prices of the two clubs in order to get an apples-to-apples comparison.
 Austin’s full pricing scheme can be found in our Season Tickets 101 story and Charlotte lists it on their seat pricing map.